SAP-samples/teched2024-DA180/exercises/ex07/README.md

 17. Select the available source associations for Product ID, Sales Manager ID and Transaction Date.
 Click ***Create***.
 <br>![](images/00_00_0089.png)

-18. As we created a new dimension view to add a column containing geographic coordinates, create a new association by selecting ***Association***.
+18. As we created a new dimension view to add a column containing geographic coordinates, create a new association by selecting ***Association*** after clicking on the "+" icon next to the Associations section.

 19. Choose ***Dimension Store*** (View - Dimension) and click on ***Select***.
 <br>![](images/00_00_0002.png)